-Rusizi National Park is home to many crocodiles and hippos that can be seen easily sunning along Rusizi River.
+Rusizi National Park is home to many crocodiles and hippos that can be seen easily sunning along the Rusizi River.
 This is the same spot where the largest crocodile Nile in the world was seen and you will be guided through by a knowledgeable guide.
-You will go along stopping at various points which provide better views of birds, crocodiles and hippos.
-The Livingstone Stanley Monument is located on the southern parts of Bujumbura.
+You will go along stopping at various points that provide better views of birds, crocodiles, and hippos.
+The Livingstone Stanley Monument is located in the southern parts of Bujumbura.

 While it might not be the exact place where the famous words by Stanley, ‘Dr. Livingstone, I presume’ were said, the spot offers the best view of the great lake and it is definitely worth a visit.
 This was the spot where Stanly and Livingstone passed during their period of explorations and led to the establishment of a monument in the later years.

 Bujumbura hills offer scenic drives that you should definitely not miss as you get to see the beautiful Lake Tanganyika.
 Storekeepers along the way will serve you with a Fanta or banana beer to make your tour a gorgeous one.
 Bujumbura also has a number of beaches like the Karera beach which has a nice resort that you will love to visit.
 The Saga Plage is another beach with a nice entertainment complex, a hotel, and a restaurant.
 It is the best place that you can pass valuable time with locals.
 The Burundian drummer performances are where you get green Burundian culture in Bujumbura.
 If you are not lucky to find a local wedding reception, you can ask the locals to organize for you a private cultural performance which will be awesome.